+Chapter Seven

-Chapter Seven Student Budgets (Return to Table of Contents)
+Student Budgets

 Student budgets are an important component in the financial aid process.
 A standard student budget reflecting the Tennessee Tech University average student population cost of attendance at a modest, but adequate standard of living is used to award financial aid.
 The distinct groups of Tennessee Tech University students have separate cost of attendance (COA) budgets based on the difference in tuition, fees, and/or living costs.
 Special budget considerations are approved by the Director, or Associate Director, of Financial Aid on a case-by-case basis.